 In fact, an object wiggles not only in a single spot.
-If we pluck our imaginary string, it will also vibrate on the middle of its length, then on the each third, then fourths and so on.
+If we pluck our imaginary string, it will also vibrate in the middle of its length, then on each third, then fourths and so on.
 And the smaller this interval, the faster its vibrations are.
 As a result, we have a series of wiggles, one simple sound on top of another one.
-This series of vibrations called harmonics.
+This series of vibrations is called harmonics.

-Harmonics are in mathematical relation to each other, like in harmony: the frequency of each additional vibration on top of the basic one is N times higher, where N is the number of this additional vibrations.
+Harmonics are in mathematical relation to each other, like in harmony: the frequency of each additional vibration on top of the basic one is N times higher, where N is the number of these additional vibrations.
 In other words, harmonics are multiples of the initial frequency rate.

 For example, let’s take some sound on the note “A” of the second octave, A2.
 Its frequency is 110 Hz.
 The frequency of the second vibrations in this harmonics is 220 Hz (2×110).
 The third — 330 (3×110), fourth — 440 (4×110).
 And so on till the spectrum’s end.

 In the example above, the number of 110 — is the basic amount of these particular harmonics, which is called the fundamental frequency.
 And all wiggles above are called overtones.